pndang/illuminating-cognizance/README.md

 # Illuminating Cognizance
-DSC 80 Project - A Comprehensive Look Into Major Power Outages in the U.S.
+Project - A Comprehensive Look Into Major Power Outages in the U.S.

 ## Introduction